HaskDev0/Linear-Logic-Cat-semantics/README.md

 These files constitute the project whose main goal was to formalize the Categorical Semantics of Intuitionistic Multiplicative Linear Logic (IMLL).
 It consists of step-by-step encoding of the notion of a Symmetric Monoidal Closed Category with a further verification of IMLL proof rules.
-The main feature of Isablle/HOL utilized here was "locale" environment which suit perfectly for developing algebraic theories.
+The main feature of Isablle/HOL utilized here was "locale" environment which suits perfectly for developing algebraic theories.